willymcallister/willymcallister.github.io/_articles/charge.md

 There are two types of charge.
 Like charges repel, and unlike charges attract.

-Franklin and Coulomb gave us the terminology and equation that describes the effect of charge.
+Franklin gave us the names of charge, positive and negative.

+Coulomb worked out the equation that describes the effect of charge.

 You can talk about charge either in units of coulombs or by counting electron charges.
 Pick whichever way suits the discussion best.